ig3/srf/README.md

 ### Create some cards

-There are three ways to create cards:
+There are various ways to create cards:
  * Add them one at a time via the browser
  * Import CSV files
  * Import Anki .apkg or .colpkg file
+ * Direct database update

 Cards are the basic elements of study.
 They are produced from fieldsets, transformed by templates.